cmigayi/changelog-gitter/README.md

 ## Good to know
   __changelog-gitter__ takes care of your "git add ." and "git commit".
 You can confirm this by checking your git logs.

+## Pre-requisites
+* NPM - Make sure you have NPM installed
+* Git - Make sure you have Git installed

 ## Installation
+> npm init

+__(Press Enter until all the defaults are accepted.
+The package.json file should be generate as a result).__

+__Then, install changelog-gitter__
-> sudo npm i changelog-gitter --save
+> npm i changelog-gitter --save

 ## Usage
 1. Create a *change.js* file in your project root